Thomasconner17/rock-doc/docs/index.md

 ### Collaboration

 This document can be edited on GitHub in markdown.
-If you find any mistakes, typos or  pieces that are not documented well enough simply open an issue or contribute by sending a pull request.
+If you find any mistakes, typos, or pieces which are not documented well enough, simply open an issue or contribute by sending a pull request.

 ### Discussion